-Instead of this, you can also provide a copy of deposit account showing US $18,000 in the account.
+Instead of this, you can also provide a copy of a deposit account showing US $18,000 in the statement.

 #4 Do I have to rent a house before moving to Indonesia?

-Yes, we have to submit a lease agreement valid for at least 1 year to proceed with the visa application.
+Yes, we have to submit a lease agreement valid for at least one year to proceed with the visa application.
 Emerhub can assist you in finding a house.

 #5 How long is the retirement KITAS valid?

-Retirement visa is valid for 1 year and it is extendable 4 times.
-After that is is possible to proceed with retirement KITAP which will be valid for 5 years.
+Retirement visa is valid for one year, and it is extendable four times.
+After that is is possible to proceed with retirement KITAP which will be valid for five years.

 #6 Can I extend the retirement visa?